michael-basil/michael-basil.github.io/prism.md

 [...](https://youtu.be/xr9ZPeozuYM)

-* When inside and outside become one, no circumstances can hinder us
+* When inside and outside become one, and no circumstances can hinder us
 * We engineer our experience as a function of practical action and attitude

 [...](https://www.youtube.com/watch?v=T_3HiknOtBY)